jonahbeckford/dk/docs/SPECIFICATION.md

 There are two ways to run these shell commands:

-1. Directly from the command line with the efficient `dk` implementation or the reference implementation `mlfront-shell`.
+1. Directly from the command line with the efficient `dk` implementation or the reference implementation `dk0`.
 For example, `dk get-object OurStd_Std.Build.Clang@1.0.0 -s Release.Agnostic -f clang.exe`.
 2. Embedded as "precommands" in a values file.
 For example,

    ```json